petyosi/react-virtuoso/site/docs/getting-started.md

   For example, passing `[20, 30]` will render two groups with 20 and 30 items each;
 - In addition the `item` render prop, the Component requires an additional `group` render prop, which renders the **group header**.
 The `group` callback receives the zero-based group index as a parameter;
-- The `item` render prop gets called with an additional second parameter, `groupIndex: number`.
+- The `itemContent` render prop gets called with an additional second parameter, `groupIndex: number`.

 ```jsx live
 import { GroupedVirtuoso } from 'react-virtuoso'